DUI Attorney Near Me Pevely, MO

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

 It is your right in Missouri to refuse to perform a field test.
-If you are stopped and asked to perform field sobriety tests, contact a DUI attorney near you in Pevely, MO immediately.
-If you have already performed a field test and were then arrested for a DUI in Missouri, your Pevely, MO DUI attorney will design an insurmountable defense to your case or ensure that evidence that does not meet Missouri’s rules of evidence such as improperly obtained sobriety tests are not used against you in Missouri court.
+If a police officer stops you and asks you to perform field sobriety tests, contact a DUI attorney near you in Pevely, MO as soon as possible.
+If you have already completed a field test and were then arrested for a DUI in Missouri, your Pevely, MO DUI attorney will build an impenetrable defense to your case or make sure any illegally obtained evidence is thrown out and not used against you in Missouri court.

 Traffic Checkpoints in Pevely, MO

-A checkpoint is a roadblock temporarily set up on a roadway to randomly check drivers for driving under the influence.
-There are federal laws that regulate the carriage of DUI checkpoints, but each state has its own rules and some prohibit the use of checkpoints.
+A checkpoint is a temporary roadblock used to randomly check drivers for behaviors like driving under the influence.
+Federal law allows the use of DUI checkpoints by police departments, but they must meet certain standards.
 Lawmakers in Missouri have entertained banning sobriety checkpoints, but curent Missouri law still allows their use.

-Checkpoints in Pevely and throughout Missouri are not as prevalent as they once were, but you should still familiarize yourself with your rights and the rules checkpoints must follow.
+Checkpoints in Pevely and throughout Missouri are not as prevalent as they once were, but it is still prudent to educate yourself on your rights and the rules regulating checkpoints.
 If you are not sure, speak to a DUI attorney near you at (314) 900-HELP.

 • advertised to the public in advance